Ahmedabdelaziz77/GpaCalculator-Assign-subjects/README.md

 # Java Gpa Calculator & Assign Next Subjects
-App used for calculate gpa to the student and suggest what he should assign next term this app works as a supporter to the college
+App used for calculate gpa to the student and suggest what he should assign next semster this app works as a supporter to the college .

 ## The Challenge
- ###### make the use of APIs & Parallel Programming
+ ###### make the use of APIs & Parallel Programming.
- ###### the student should only assign the only subject that passed it's prerequest
+ ###### the student should only assign the only subject that passed it's prerequest.

  ## Demos